StevelyAdeoye/Software-Architeture/README.md

 •	Reports and Analysis: E-Store tracks the purchase activities of customers from the accounting database and generates reports on how the store is performing

 a.
-With a rich client, every operation happens locally, which provides the best user experience and fastest response.
+With a rich client, every operation happens locally, which provides the best user experience and fastest response

 b.
 The store part can function completely when the headquarters is temporarily unavailable or even down, and the customers, employees and managers are not affected at all.

 c.
-The sacrifice of real-time data to the headquarters will only affect the reporting system in some limited scope.
+The sacrifice of real-time data to the headquarters will only affect the reporting system in some limited scope

 d.
 The headquarters gets pressure only when it’s necessary to sync the data, which makes the headquarters safer and more responsive.